neurobagel/documentation/docs/config.md

 Neurobagel is designed to be easily deployed with a single command without deep configuration.
 In many cases however, you will want to customize your deployment to fit your needs.

+If you already have a running Neurobagel node, after making any configuration changes
+(including changing the data you want to be available in the graph database), follow the instructions to [restart your services](maintaining.md#restarting-services-after-an-update) for the changes to take effect.

 ## Deployment

 ### Available services